kyung-min-sun/stable-fast-3d/README.md

 ### Installation

 Ensure your environment is:

 - Python >= 3.8
 - Optional: CUDA or MPS has to be available
 - For Windows **(experimental)**: Visual Studio 2022
 - Has PyTorch installed according to your platform: https://pytorch.org/get-started/locally/ [Make sure the Pytorch CUDA version matches your system's.]
 - Update setuptools by `pip install -U setuptools==69.5.1`
 - Install wheel by `pip install wheel`

+- NOTE: you must install `brew install libomp` and find instructions in `brew info libomp`

 Then, install the remaining requirements with `pip install -r requirements.txt`.
 For the gradio demo, an additional `pip install -r requirements-demo.txt` is required.